This is what you need to know about Groundhog removal

 Backyard Wildlife Solutions serves a wide area in central Pennsylvania, including: Lancaster, Lititz, Ephrata, Hershey, and Hummelstown.

 Backyard Wildlife Solutions is a registered member of the National Wildlife Control Operators Association.
-Undergoing regular training, BWS uses humane, approved traps and techniques when removing groundhogs from residential and commercial properties.
+Undergoing regular training, BWS uses humane, approved traps and techniques when removing groundhogs and other animals from residential and commercial properties.